-In June of 1775, with the Battle of Bunker Hill over, George Washington needed ammunition to prepare for the American Revolutionary War that was now upon him.
-Rhode Island’s Abraham Whipple was called upon to assist, on a secret mission to Bermuda.
+In June of 1775, with the Battle of Bunker Hill over, George Washington badly needed gunpowder.
+Rhode Island’s Abraham Whipple accepted a secret mission to Bermuda to get it.

 Some 112 barrels of gunpowder were stored in the royal magazine near the government house at St. George in Bermuda, itself a British colony.
-It was lightly guarded.
+The magazine had little security.

-Many in Bermuda were as unhappy with the British government as their American cousins, especially restrictions on trade.
+Many in Bermuda disliked the British government as much as their American cousins did.
+They especially despised restrictions on trade.
 And Washington thought the colonies might turn this to their advantage.
-He wrote to Rhode Island’s Nicholas Cooke, who had been elected governor after Rhode Island declared its independence:
+He wrote to Rhode Island’s Nicholas Cooke, elected governor after Rhode Island declared its independence.

 Abraham Whipple to Bermuda

 Cooke and the Rhode Island assembly turned to Abraham Whipple to pull off the raid.
-Whipple had served as a naval commander in the French and Indian Wars, and he was leader of the group of Rhode Islanders who burned the British ship Gaspee in protest in 1772.
+Whipple had served as a naval commander in the French and Indian Wars.
+He had also led the group of Rhode Islanders who burned the British ship Gaspee in protest in 1772.

-Noyes informed Washington in September that the ship, Katy, was ready for the trip to Bermuda.
+Cooke informed Washington in September that the ship, Katy, could make the trip to Bermuda.
 “Capt.
 Abraham Whipple . . . hath been very ill, but is now upon the Recovery, (he) hath been consulted, and will undertake the enterprise as soon as his health will permit.”